Austin College Bulletin 2022-2023

 - Insurance Brochure

-Texas State Law (effective 1/1/12) requires all New and Transfer Students to have documentation of receiving a Meningitis Vaccine at least 10 days prior to start of the semester.
+Texas State Law (effective 1/1/12) requires all New and Transfer Students to have documentation of receiving a Meningitis Vaccine at least 10 days prior to the start of the semester.
 A booster is required if immunization was more than five years prior.
 The only exceptions to this State Law are 1) the student is 22 years of age or older (effective 1/1/2014) or 2) by declination affidavit.
 More information about a possible exemption can be found on the Austin College Health Services website.

 Each student is required to submit proof of health insurance.
 A family policy may provide this coverage, in which case a waiver must be submitted online.
 When family health coverage is not available, Austin College offers a policy through a third-party vendor.
 Information about student health insurance is available on the Austin College Health Services website.
 The student’s account will automatically be billed for the health insurance policy if proof of insurance is not provided prior to matriculation.
 Contact Health Services at 903.813.2247 with questions regarding insurance.